ragTechDev/futurenet-demo/docs/research/stakeholders/interview-notes/P01-sg-parent-kids-10-and-17-notes.md

 - Location tracking tried (Life360) but removed due to battery drain and child switching it off.
 - WhatsApp used by younger child for school socialising; parent uneasy about lack of parental controls.
 - COVID increased screen time and normalized more TV/device use for younger child.
+- Reads to child daily, finds reading helpful for kids

 ### Pain Points / Frustrations
 - Parents Gateway search is poor for relevant topics (e.g., screen time).